Hand’s down, there's no place we'd rather be on a Sunday in New Orleans than Ralph’s on the Park.

 And PARTLY because we know we can’t go wrong at Ralph Brennan’s namesake restaurant.
 Along with being a member of one of America’s most celebrated restaurant families, Brennan has been the recipient of the Gold Plate Operator of the Year, the highest honor bestowed by the International Foodservice Manufacturers Association.

-And PARTY (maybe MOSTLY, if we’re honest) because of the view.
+And PARTLY (maybe MOSTLY, if we’re honest) because of the view.
 It pains us that millions of people come to New Orleans every year and never experience the majesty of the ancient live oaks in City Park.
 Sunday brunch, lunch or an early dinner at this lovely restaurant is the best time to take it all in – especially in fall or spring when its pleasant to dine al fresco on the balcony.
 It’s almost like eating in a tree house.

 While Ralph’s is more than a brunch spot, its proximity to the park across the street makes it an ideal Sunday destination.
 Even if you don’t go into the park, you’ll feel like you did.